mzen17/ESN-Personal-Analysis/paper/main.typ

 Ranked dist = 11, 10, 10, … 2, 1, 1, 1, 1.
 Assign each in order 1-15 respectively.
 The average rank for ABD is 4 and 6, giving us an R of 1.
 Notice: closer to 1 implies complete separation, closer to 0 implies no separation.

-To determine the significance of the R statistic, we use a permutation test with n=[4,4], R. The following thresholds are considered strong:
+To determine the significance of the R statistic, we use a permutation test with n=[5,5] (note the mismatch; these thresholds are statistically significant when survey size is larger), R. The following thresholds are considered strong:
 - 0.01 p-value needs $R>0.9$ (extremely strong separation)
 - 0.05 p-value needs $ R>0.7$ (strong separation)
 - 0.1 p-value needs $R>0.5$ (slight separation)